Code-E-Magpie/plugin.program.system-log-toolbox/README.md

 Please read the Instructions before use and see the Changelog to see what is new.

-To view the Instructions and the Changelog: open the add-on to access the menu and click on 'User Information >'
+To view the Instructions and the Changelog:<br>open the add-on to access the menu and click on 'User Information >'

 # Notes